Ableboy/Image-Prediction/README.md

 Dive into the power of AI with this project that leverages the ImageAI library for image classification.
 Utilizing a pre-trained MobileNetV2 model, this project demonstrates how to classify images and predict objects with high accuracy.

+Experience the power of AI with this state-of-the-art image classification project.
+Whether you're a developer, researcher, or AI enthusiast, this project will provide a solid foundation for implementing advanced image analysis in your applications.
+Happy coding!

 ## Libraries Used
 - ImageAI
 - OS